 Equipment / Tools

 How to Remove Saffron Stains From Washable Clothes

 If you drop a bit of dry saffron on clothes, do not rub or try to brush away the particles because you will only press the pollen deeper into the fabric.
-Instead, use a bit of sticky tape to lift the grains from the surface of the fabric.
-If you don't have tape, blow air on the fabric or shake the fabric outside or over a trash bin to loosen the grains.
+Instead, use a bit of sticky tape or blow on the fabric to remove as many of the grains as possible.

 If the saffron is already added to the cooking dish like paella or dissolved in water, you'll need to do a bit more work to remove the stain.